GraphicsGlossary/graphicsglossary.github.io/contribution.md

 >A **Manifold** is topological space with the property that each point has a neighborhood that is homeomorphic to an open subset of n-dimensional Euclidean space.

 *Source: [Wikipedia](https://en.wikipedia.org/wiki/Manifold)*

+If you ever go for the latter, at least try to quickly explain the technical terms.

 ### 2. Understandable for beginners, useful for everyone